propelorm/Propel/cookbook/symfony2/working-with-symfony2.markdown

 * Migrations [Propel 1.6](../documentation/10-migrations.html).
 * Reverse engineering from [existing database](working-with-existing-databases.html).
 * Integration to the Symfony2 Profiler.
-* Load SQL and XML fixtures.
+ * Load SQL, YAML and XML fixtures.
  * Create/Drop databases.
-* Dump data into XML and SQL.
+ * Integration with the Form component.
+ * Integration with the Security component.
+ * Propel ParamConverter can be used with Sensio Framework Extra Bundle.
+ * Schema Inheritance.
+ * Symfony2 ACL.

 >**Important**<br />The `master` branch follows the Symfony2 `master` branch, and uses the _Propel Bridge_.
 If you want to use the bundle with a Symfony2 _version 2.x.x_ (actually, a version which is not _2.1_ or above), please use the `2.0` branch.